Published Apr 12, 2023

 When To See A Healthcare Provider

 If you have severe constipation or are experiencing chronic constipation that is impacting your quality of life or causing other health problems, be sure to talk to your healthcare provider.
+They can review your bowel habits, family history, and medical history, order any necessary imaging tests of the large intestine, and discuss what to do if you experience constipation.
+They may also order additional testing, such as the balloon expulsion test.

 What Is Chronic Idiopathic Constipation?